The 2026 Pricing Reality

 Solar Lease / PPA (Generally Not Recommended)

 You don't own the system — you pay a monthly fee for the electricity it generates.
-While this avoids upfront cost, you don't build equity, don't get incentives, and complicates home sale.
-Leases made sense before the ITC expired; in 2026, ownership options (loan or cash) are almost always the better financial choice.
+While this avoids upfront cost, you don't build equity, don't get incentives, and it complicates home sale.
+With today's lower panel prices and available state programs, ownership options (loan or cash) are almost always the better financial choice.

 See your 25-year savings projection